 The Auckland 2004 Forum Leaders call to address the low levels of women in decision-making, within the framework of the Pacific Plan and consistent with the Pacific Platform for Action and its emerging critical areas of concern.
 In support of this mandate, the Pacific Islands Forum Secretariat supports a range of activities at the national, sub-regional and regional level to promote women's political participation in the Pacific.
+In 2014, the Pacific Plan was re-launched as the Framework for Pacific Regionalism.
 For more information, click here.

 The Pacific Leadership Program (PLP) is an initiative of the Australian aid program that supports influential Pacific leaders to shape and lead developmental change.

 PLP recognises the pivotal role that leadership plays at all levels in a nation’s path to development, and the importance of collective efforts to bring about inclusive and durable change for the public good.
 It identifies influential individuals, organisations and coalitions in the Pacific and supports them in their exercise of ‘developmental leadership’ – that is, leadership involving collective action for the public good resulting in legitimate policies and effective institutions.
 PLP also invests in sharing lessons and building knowledge of Pacific developmental leadership.